 WSDO's each have previous experience ensuring competent and consistent winter service decision making and the use of both weather forecast information and the computerised road weather information system.
-Our OCCR staff will also have the Met Office Open Road Training and will be able to monitor the weather in the control room screens.
+Our OCCR staff will also have the basic weather training and will be able to monitor the weather in the control room screens.